BEQUESTS

 - Receive potential estate tax savings from an estate tax deduction

 Did you know that 40%-60% of your retirement assets may be taxed if you leave them to your heirs at your death?
-Another option is to leave your heirs assets that receive a step up in basis, such as real estate and stock, and give the retirement assets to The Bloomsburg University Foundation, Inc..
+Another option is to leave your heirs assets that receive a step up in basis, such as real estate and stock, and give the retirement assets to The Mansfield University Mountaineer Foundation, Inc..
 As a charity, we are not taxed upon receiving an IRA or other retirement plan assets.
-You can use the "Make a Future Gift of Retirement Assets" tool to contact your retirement plan custodian and designate a future gift to The Mansfield Mountaineer Foundation, Inc..

 You may be looking for a way to receive fixed income for life or a number of years.
 You may be concerned about the high cost of capital gains tax with the sale of an appreciated asset.
 Perhaps you recently sold property and are looking for a way to save on taxes and plan for retirement.
 A charitable remainder annuity trust may offer the solutions you need.